Spanish-style bullfighting: Parts of a bullfight

 The modern Spanish-style bullfight (corrida, "run") is highly standardized, with three distinct parts (tercios, "thirds"), the start of each of which is announced by a trumpet sound.
 The participants first enter the arena in a parade (paseíllo) to salute the presiding dignitary (presidente), usually accompanied by band music.
 The corrida begins to the tune of live-played pasodobles, many of which were composed to honour famous toreros.
-Torero costumes are influenced by 17th century Andalusian clothing.
+Torero costumes are influenced by 17th-century Andalusian clothing.
 Matadors are distinguished by a "suit of lights" (traje de luces), custom-made and embroidered with silver or golden thread.

 The bull then enters the ring to be tested for aggressiveness by the matador and banderilleros with the magenta and gold capote (dress cape).
 Bulls are raised on the open range by specialist breeding estates called ganadería.
-The bull enters the arena with a rosette on its back bearing the colours of the estate of its origin.
+The bull enters the arena with a rosette on its back bearing the colors of the estate of its origin.